joelparkerhenderson/queueing-theory/README.md

 For example, we use a continuous integration server to create a software release candidate, test it, then deploy it.

 Some relevant products are e.g. [Jenkins](https://en.wikipedia.org/wiki/Jenkins_(software)), [Bamboo](https://en.wikipedia.org/wiki/Bamboo_(software)), [Azure DevOps](https://en.wikipedia.org/wiki/Microsoft_Visual_Studio#Azure_DevOps).

+## Queue terminology

+Queue terminology is a big topic.
+This section has some of our common terminology.
+For the examples, we will use the idea of a customer waiting in line.

+### Queue types and service types

+Queue types and service types describe how the queue chooses which items to process.

+  * First In First Out (FIFO): serve the customer who has been waiting for the longest time.

+  * Last In First Out (LIFO): serve the customer who has been waiting for the shortest time.

+  * Priority: serve customers based on their priority level; these levels could be based on status, urgency, payment, etc.

+  * Shortest Job First (SJF): serve the person who needs the least amount of service.

+  * Longest Job First (LJF): serve the person who needs the greatest amount of service.

+  * Time Sharing: serve everyone at the same time; service capacity is distributed evenly among everyone waiting.

+### Queue dropouts

+Queue dropouts are when a customer does not make it through the queue.

+  * Balking: when a customer decides not to start waiting for service because the wait time threatens to be too long.

+  * Reneging: when a customer who has waited already decides to leave because they’ve wasted too much time.

+  * Jockeying: when a customer switches between queues in a tandem queue system, trying to get a shorter wait.

 ## Queueing theory notation